devbydijah/uw-help-app/README.md

 - Onboarding screens for new users.
 - User authentication (Login, Register).
-- Dashboard with waste statistics and navigation.
+- Dashboard, with waste statistics and navigation.
 - Waste disposal preferences setup.
 - Notifications and user profile management.